yieldblox/yieldblox-gov/governance/YGP - PL001 - Proposed Token Listings.md

 ## Summary

 Script3 performed an analysis of Stellar ecosystem assets to determine which should be supported by YieldBlox when the protocol launches.
 Our analysis focused on asset liquidity, volatility, oracle availability, relevance, volume, and trust.
-Based on our findings, we recommend that veYBX (formerly staked YBX), XLM, USDC, AQUA, BTC (UltraStellar), and ETH (UltraStellar) be onboarded as initially supported assets. veYBX and Aqua should have conservative risk factors.
+Based on our findings, we recommend that Escrowed YBX (formerly staked YBX), XLM, USDC, AQUA, BTC (UltraStellar), and ETH (UltraStellar) be onboarded as initially supported assets.
+Escrowed YBX and Aqua should have conservative risk factors.

 ## Motivation